Pain from fibromyalgia can have a severe impact on your quality of life, making even normal tasks difficult.

 Withdrawal symptoms of cyclobenzaprine include:

-If you need to stop taking either drug, your doctor will slowly lower your dosage over time.
+If you need to stop taking either drug, talk to your doctor.
+They may slowly lower your dosage over time.

 Health insurance plans usually cover the generic forms of both drugs without prior authorization.
 In many cases, insurance companies will require a prior authorization for Zanaflex or Amrix (a current brand name for extended-release cyclobenzaprine).

 Tizanidine and cyclobenzaprine cause similar side effects.
 The chart below compares examples of side effects of both drugs.